programminghistorian/ph-submissions/en/drafts/originals/clustering-visualizing-word-embeddings.md

 |                               | Social Sciences (300–309) |      9,023 |
 | **Total**                     |                           | **48,743** |

-Our objective is therefore to explore how well word embeddings capture one or more aspects of this structure: failure to reproduce these high-level distinctions would suggest significant shortcomings, while reproduction of finer-grained structure and enhanced document retrieval would suggest the added value of the embedding approach over TF/IDF and LDA analyses.
+Our objective is to explore how well word embeddings capture one or more aspects of this structure: failure to reproduce these high-level distinctions would suggest significant shortcomings, while reproduction of finer-grained structure and enhanced document retrieval would suggest the added value of the embedding approach over TF/IDF and LDA analyses.
 We will be processing 48,743 records and will then compare our results against the librarian-assigned DDC to get a sense of how well the approach performs overall.
-While we focus in this tutorial on the overarching patterns in the data, the techniques shown can help, for instance, to fill in missing fields and identify possible mis-classifications.

 ## Prerequisites

-This article should be seen as building on [Clustering with Scikit-Learn in Python](https://programminghistorian.org/en/lessons/clustering-with-scikit-learn-in-python) and if you are interested in implementing a word embedding approach in your own work then it will benefit you enormously to familiarise yourself with that tutorial *first*.
+This article can be seen as building on, and responding to, [Clustering with Scikit-Learn in Python](https://programminghistorian.org/en/lessons/clustering-with-scikit-learn-in-python).
+If you are interested in implementing a word embedding approach in your own work (as opposed to just familiarising yourself with the approach... for the time being) then it will benefit you enormously to familiarise yourself with the other tutorial *first*.
 Doing so will enable you to better-understand how embeddings allow us to approach text in a more nuanced—if necessarily more  intensive—way.

 The most important differences between these tutorials are: